Newborn Sponge Bath

 6 Steps to Success

-Pick a convenient time.
-Some moms prefer mornings when babies are usually alert and raring to go.
-Other moms choose evenings as part of a calming bedtime ritual.
+1. Pick a convenient time.
+Some parents prefer mornings when babies are usually alert and raring to go, making it an ideal time for a baby sponge bath.
+Others choose evenings as part of a calming bedtime ritual.

-Keep your little one cozy.
+3. Keep your little one cozy.
 Make sure the room is warm before undressing your baby.
-Plan to drape a warm, wet washcloth over the parts of your baby you're not cleaning at the moment so she stays comfortable.
+Plan to drape a warm, wet washcloth over the parts of your baby you're not cleaning at the moment, so they stay comfortable.

-Start at the top.
-Start with your baby's face and head, using a washcloth without soap so you don't get any suds in her eyes or mouth.
+4. Start at the top.
+Start at the top when you sponge bathe your newborn.
+Begin with your baby's face and head, using a washcloth without soap so you don't get any suds in their eyes or mouth.
 Use soft, gentle strokes, and learn how to clean your baby’s ears, eyes, and nose properly to protect these delicate areas.
 Pay special attention to the neck and the area under the chin.
 The spaces between fingers and toes, under the arms, and behind the ears also get surprisingly dirty.
 Wipe carefully around the umbilical stump, making sure to keep it dry.
 If you accidentally get the stump wet, gently pat it dry with a soft towel.
 Clean the diaper area last, and always support your baby's head and neck.

-Wrap it up.
-Finish off by drying your baby with a hooded towel, putting on a fresh diaper, and planting a kiss on that clean, soft belly.
+6. Wrap it up.
+Finish off by drying your baby with a hooded towel after their newborn sponge bath, putting on a fresh diaper, and planting a kiss on that clean, soft belly.
 All done!